schuelaw/MasteryVectorCalculus/README.md

 instition likely will require you to submit some kind of final grade.
 This is somewhat antithetical to a mastery approach.

-An imperfect solution to this conundrum is to use a traditional 10% per letter grade approach, i.e. an A is 90-100%, a B is 80-89%, etc. Then, compute the final grade as a percentage of the total number of sections mastered.
+An imperfect solution to this conundrum is to use a *tree based* scoring system that feeds into a traditional 10% per letter grade approach, i.e. an A is 90-100%, a B is 80-89%, etc. Then, compute the final grade as a percentage of the total number of sections mastered.
 However, in order to count a mastered section in your final grade, you must pass the chapter assessment that contains that section *and* the final exam.

-Here's an example student's performance during a complete term:
+**Example:** Here's an example student's performance during a complete term:

 ![tree based
 progress](https://github.com/schuelaw/MasteryVectorCalculus/blob/main/TreeGradingExample.png)

 Passing the chapter assessements "earns" the points from the associated passed section assessments.
+This student did not master Sec 2.5 in Ch2, Sections 3.1 and 3.4 in Ch 3, etc. This student also did not master Ch 2 and hence "lost" the two mastered sections from that chapter.
 Passing the final assessment "earns" the points from the chapter assessments.
 The percentage of total possible points earned in this scheme determines the final grade.
+This student advanced a total of 27 points to the final grade level.
+There were a total of 35 points possible, hence the student earned 77% of the total possible points and earned a grade of C.

+It should be noted that this is a simplified example.
+How you ultimately assign the final grade is ultimately your decision.
+The tree structured grading is novel.
+It introduces incentives to study for the chapter and final assessments.
+Since unlimited retakes are possible, the stakes are relatively low for any particular attempt at an assessment.